zsxsoft/php-w3c-validator/readme.md

      $this|string Zsxsoft\W3CValidator\W3CValidator::verbose()

-Gets or specifies "verbose" output.
+Specifies "verbose" output.
 (Currently this just means that the names of files being checked are written to stdout.)